Ferdinand Columbus: Library

 Ferdinand Columbus inherited his father's personal library.
 What remains of these volumes contains much valuable information on Christopher Columbus, his interests, and his explorations.

 Provisions were made in Ferdinand Columbus's will to ensure that the library would be maintained after his death, specifically that the collection would not be sold and that more books would be purchased.
 However, his nephew who inherited the collection took no interest in it and left it abandoned for five years in Maria de Toledo.
 Even once the collection was transferred from Maria de Toledo, first to San Pablo and then to the Seville Cathedral (Ferdinand's second choice for inheritance of the books), the collection fell victim to destruction during the Inquisition as well as poor storage conditions.

 During this time of disputed ownership, the library's size was reduced to about 7,000 titles.
 This gradually was reduced to fewer than 4,000 books, around a quarter of the initial library.
 However, what remains of Ferdinand Columbus's library continues to be maintained at the Seville Cathedral.
 Today, a part of the Biblioteca Colombina, it is accessible for consultation by scholars, students, and bibliophiles alike.

 The Libro de los Epítomes or book of summaries of Columbus' collection was found and identified in the Arnamagnæan Collection at the University of Copenhagen in 2013.

+In 2019, a 500-year-old catalog belonging to Ferdinand Columbus was discovered by Guy Lazure, Professor of History at the University of Windsor.
+Columbus held the largest collection in sixteenth-century Europe, and the 2,000-page bibliography has no title page or identifying information, marking it virtually impossible to identify.

 Print collection

 Ferdinand Columbus was also a large-scale collector of old master prints and popular prints.
 More remarkable than the size of his collection, though at some 3,200 prints it is large, is the catalogue with meticulous descriptions that he had his secretaries make.
+It is the "oldest-known catalogue of print collection and shows a surprisingly well thought out structure, relying on combination of subject-matter, size and typology, combined with a more literal description of the image."
 This survives, although the collection itself has long gone, presumably dispersed at an early date.
 This manuscript catalogue was published by Mark P. McDonald in 2004, with a single volume monograph the next year (see References).